heike/grooveFinder/README.md

     access to scans of bullets and cartridge cases from various case studies.

-In this tutorial, we’ll work with two bullets from a single barrel of the Hamby 252 data set.
+We will work with two bullets from a single barrel of the Hamby 252 data set.
 Links to the 12 scans of bullet lands in x3p format are provided in the `hamby252demo` object.

 These commands will read in the bullets directly from the NRBTD repository, without downloading the files into your working directory: